 I will not follow her lead.

-From the beginning I was a religious girl.
+But from the beginning I was a religious girl.

 I prayed to God that he would save us from the poverty of Brooklyn’s Irishtown and I spent almost as much time at St. Ann’s Roman Catholic Church as I did caring for my younger siblings.